sarangbhagwat/nskinetics/docs/source/index.rst

    API/api
    user_guide

 **NSKinetics** is a fast, flexible, and convenient package to simulate non-steady state reaction kinetics, especially for systems involving enzymatic conversions.
 Models for multiple inhibitory phenomena (competitive, non-competitive, uncompetitive, and "mechanism-based") are also included.
+NSKinetics enables the construction, simulation, and analysis of reaction systems governed by mass action kinetics or other user-defined rate laws.
+It supports features such as species concentration spikes, event triggers, inverse modeling (parameter fitting to experimental data), and design of experiments.

 .. note::